Schedule of Hearings

 - Restricted parking is available for visitors in the car park to the right of the main entrance.

 - All visitors must undergo a security check at the entrance and should carry valid proof of identity (passport or identity card).

 - Those attending public sittings or events at the Tribunal accept that photographs taken or film footage recorded by or on behalf of the Tribunal’s Press Office at the sitting or event may be used by the Tribunal for public relations purposes.

 - Unobtrusive audio and video recording of the public sitting is permitted.
 Filming is subject to special authorization from the Press Office.
-Facilities are available for radio crews to connect recording equipment directly to the Tribunal’s audio system.
-Photographs (without flash) may be taken for a few minutes at the opening and at the end of the hearings.
+Facilities are available to connect recording equipment directly to the Tribunal’s audio system.
+Photographs may be taken for a few minutes at the opening and at the end of the hearings.

 - Headphones are available in the entrance hall of the Tribunal.

 - Smoking is not permitted in the building.
 No food or drink is allowed in the courtroom.